winitzki/scall/tutorial/programming_dhall.md

 #### Depth-limited hylomorphisms

-Implementing hylomorphisms in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
+Implementing hylomorphism-like functions in Dhall is possible if we modify the type signature shown above, explicitly ensuring termination.
-One possibility, [shown on an example in the blog post here](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
+One possibility, [shown as an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html), is to add a `Natural`-valued bound on the depth of recursion and a "stop-gap" value.
 The stop-gap value will be used when the recursion bound is smaller than the recursion depth of the data.
 If the recursion bound is large enough, the hylomorphism's output value will be actually independent of the stop-gap value.